Power Management's responsibility is to provide administrative support for the Electric, Water, Wastewater, and Solid Waste utilities.

 The Power Management Division provides financial analysis and rate studies for all utilities.
 As a public entity, all utility rates are set to recover only the cost of providing the service, without a profit margin.

-The City provides several programs to promote conservation of electricity and water.
+The City offers several programs to promote conservation of electricity and water.
 Conserving energy helps reduce the need to construct expensive, new generating projects, which helps keep electric rates as low as possible.
 For more information on these programs, please visit our Conservation page.